vladsus/pong/scripts/obj_net/info.md

 Purely graphical, no code inside.
-Used as a net to seperate left and right paddle.
+Used as a net sprite down the middle to seperate left and right side for players.